41ison/Binned_3D_plot/README.md

 Once the function is loaded, all you need to do is import the DIA-NN report and select the bins that work for you.
 Here, you need to find the optimal binning for your data.
 You can try starting with 50, then increasing by +10 until the function stops working.
+Note that we are filtering a single sample of the diann_report file (HeLa_01).

 ```r
 sample_binned <- binning_data(diann_report %>%